 Reed racked up some big numbers in his first and senior season at Clearwater Catholic.
 He tallied 106 tackles, including 19 tackles-for-loss and 13 sacks, two fumbles, and a safety.
 After the season, Reed was named Class 3A All-State First Team.
 He also helped lead the Marauders to the Class 3A State Championship, eventually losing to Trinity Christian.
 Take a look at Reed’s senior season highlights:

-Although we weren’t able to get to Reed earlier in our countdown, he’s still going to be an important member of this year’s football team.
+Reed is going to be an important member of this year’s football team.
 Even though he might be redshirted to help him bulk up before he faces SEC offensive lineman, Reed will still provide depth along the defensive line and BUCK position.
 His video shows he could be a force to be reckoned with.
-Even though he’ll wear number 96 this season, he’s 60 on our countdown until kickoff.